mikechambers/pizone/README.md

 sudo ln -s /home/pi/pizone/etc/init.d/pizoned /etc/init.d/pizoned
 ```

+#### Step 3
-3. Start pizone
+Start pizone

 ```
 sudo /etc/init.d/pizoned start
 ```

+#### Step 4

-4. Load configuration page.
+Load configuration page.
 Once pizone is running, it will make a configuration site available at the IP address that the Raspberry PI is connected on.
 Just load that IP in your browser, you should see the current status.
 The default admin username / password is pizone / pizone.
 You can change this in pizone/bin/node/config.js.

+#### Step 5

-5. Turn on 3DS, and assuming that you have configured your access point correctly, it should begin to make street pass connections.
+Turn on 3DS, and assuming that you have configured your access point correctly, it should begin to make street pass connections.
 By default, it will change its Street Pass address every 10 minutes.

 ## Configuration